-In the past improvisation was as important in early music as it is now in jazz and pop music.
-Mozart, Bach and Vivaldi were all improvising stars.
-The Scroll Ensemble brings back this now lost art to revive the vivacity of the relationship between the audience and the performer.
+In the past improvisation was just as important in classical music as it is in Jazz nowadays.
+Beethoven, Bach and Paganini were all improvising stars.
+The Scroll Ensemble brings back this lost art, always trying to push boundaries further by improvising as an ensemble.

 The audience is involved by, for example, offering themes, singing and participating in interactive improvisations.
 Musicians and audience become playful again and the audience experiences the music more personally: they took part in its creation!

 In their programmes they combine playfulness with research.
 For example in their programme “Inventions”, where the road to learning how to improvise an invention is playfully illuminated with audience interaction.
 In “Game of Themes” the ensemble members compete with each other, the audience giving them instructions inspired by improvisation theatre.
 In “The Local” song texts and origin stories of once famous English ‘baroque standards’ are turned into a ‘pub theatre’ performance.
 Find out more about our programmes.